 Review of San Marino

-Thank you Mr. President/Vice-Pesident,
+Thank you Mr. President/Vice-President,

 Armenia welcomes the delegation of San Marino and thanks for the comprehensive national report.

 Armenia notes that the Republic of San Marino is part of the main international and regional human rights instruments.
 We would like to emphasize San Marino’s significant achievement of being one of the 26 countries in the world that had achieved total disarmament.